 Upon completion of this course, all participants will:

 - Discuss and apply theories of learning to their own teaching practice

 - Adapt their teaching practices to further develop focused learning objectives

 - Use feedback to improve their teaching and learning aptitude

 - Reflect on their own and others’ work in medical education

 - Use a scholarly approach to educational project development

 - Broaden their medical education network of clinician-educators

 Applications and Responses

-The Harvard Macy Institute Program for Post-Graduate Trainees: Future Academic Clinician-Educators is held in December at The MGH Institute of Healthcare Professions.
+The Harvard Macy Institute Program for Post-Graduate Trainees: Future Academic Clinician-Educators is held in December.
 Completed applications are due in late June and acceptance into the program is announced in early July.
-Tuition for the three-day course is $1,800 per accepted trainee participant.
+Tuition for the three-day course is $1,900 per accepted trainee participant.
 All interested candidates are encouraged to apply.